OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 <p align="center"><i>Principles of Open Scholarship, by Tony Ross-Hellauer (2017; CC BY). <a href="https://www.slideshare.net/OpenAIRE_eu/peer-review-in-the-age-of-open-science" target="_blank"></a></i></p>

 Note that often you will find things described as Open Science, but that do not seem to embrace these principles.
 These things are probably not 'true' Open Science, but more just attempting to surf the wave or join the bandwagon as a PR stunt.
-Such things are often called 'open washing'.
-The opposite is also true, that many researchers practice 'openness', but simply choose not to refer to it as this (or are unaware of the relationship).
+The opposite is also true, that many researchers might practice 'openness', but simply choose not to refer to it as this (or are unaware of the relationship).

 [![Open & Collaborative Science Manifesto ](https://img.youtube.com/vi/Y1X0xtB_JcY/0.jpg)](https://www.youtube.com/watch?v=Y1X0xtB_JcY)